What to Do When You Can’t Get a Lymphatic Massage After Plastic Surgery

 Pick up your hand and place it a little further away from the lymph nodes.
 Repeat the skin tugging motion 7-10 times.

-Do this until you reach a boundary line, or “watershed.”
+Repeat the skin tugging motion, moving your hand after each sequence of 7-10 repetitions until you reach a boundary line, or “watershed.”
 These watersheds are pictured in orange on the diagram below.
 Lymph nodes in the armpits and groin are pictured in green.

 It’s also good practice to help keep those lymph nodes clear by periodically repeating Step 2: Clearing Your Lymph Nodes.